badboy/rust-io-new-vs-old/README.md

 This repository contains a small test case with the [old](old-io.rs) and [new](new-io.rs) module in use.
 I know my implementation of `read_exact` is far from perfect or optimized and I wonder how to do it properly.

+Update after short discussion in the IRC channel:

+Thanks to the [capnproto-rust](https://github.com/dwrensha/capnproto-rust/blob/6c755f3bf3f60d6b88dda5d30fb11b4ac4b3b8c2/src/serialize.rs) implementation by @dwrensha this is now as fast as the old one (and hopefully correct as well).

 Compile with:

 ```